SELF-HEAL

 26th September 2008, Greenside Mine, Glenridding, Cumbria Photo: © RWD

-Self-Heal also contains Rosemarinic Acid, a polyphenolic ester of Caffeic Acid and 3,4-diHydroxyphenol lactic acid.
-It inhibits several pathways including Interleukin 2, Leukotriene B4 biosynthesis, and some protein kinases.
-It is also an anti-oxidant, anti-viral, anti-bacterial, and anti-inflammatory, and found not only in Self-Heal, but in many other members of the Dead-Nettle [Mint] Family such as in Rosemary, Origano, Sage, Thyme and Peppermint and many others.
+Selfheal also contains Rosemarinic Acid, a polyphenolic ester of Caffeic Acid and 3,4-diHydroxyphenol lactic acid.
+It inhibits several biological pathways including Interleukin 2, Leukotriene B4 biosynthesis, and some protein kinases.
+It is also an anti-oxidant, anti-viral, anti-bacterial, and anti-inflammatory, substances found not only in Selfheal, but in many other members of the Dead-Nettle [Mint] Family including Rosemary, Oregano, Sage, Thyme and Peppermint and others besides.

 Distribution